Learn how to use public foreclosure records and other resources.

 What is a foreclosure?

 A foreclosure happens when a borrower can’t keep up with their mortgage payments and defaults on the loan.
 In turn, the mortgage lender seizes the property.
+In some cases, a Chapter 13 bankruptcy filing may stop a foreclosure.

 To cut its losses, the lender may make a go of selling the property at an auction.
 If there are no bidders and the property isn’t sold at auction, in many cases the lender will sell the property, either by way of a real estate agent or the multiple listing service (MLS), which is a large marketing database that provides detailed info about properties up for sale.